Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 * Step 3: Write Java code:

-`AADResourceServerWebSecurityConfigurerAdapter` contains necessary web security configuration for aad-starter.
+`AADResourceServerWebSecurityConfigurerAdapter` contains necessary web security configuration for resource server.
 (A). `DefaultAADResourceServerWebSecurityConfigurerAdapter` is configured automatically if you not provide one.

 (B).
 You can provide one by extending `AADResourceServerWebSecurityConfigurerAdapter` and call `super.configure(http)` explicitly